- About BSPP

 Program participants participate with university leaders, the Associated Students of OSU (ASOSU), the Associated Students of Cascades Campus (ASCC), and OSU faculty in weekly meetings on a wide range of topics with legislators, advocates, legislative staff, and other public policy practitioners who are engaged in the Oregon Legislative Assembly.

-While learning about the basic operations of the legislature participants construct an Individual Development Plan (IDP) that engages them with a particular state legislator, a bill or policy under consideration, and an advocate who is involved in the legislative process.
-Throughout the academic year, participants are responsible for implementing and, if necessary, revising the plan as they engage in the legislative process.
+While learning about the basic operations of the legislature, participants construct an Individual Development Plan (IDP) that engages them with a particular state legislator, a bill or policy under consideration, and an advocate or analyst who is involved in the legislative process.
+Throughout the academic year, participants are responsible for implementing and, as necessary, revising the plan as they engage in the legislative process.

 Program participants also have the opportunity play a significant role in OSU’s advocacy efforts, with an emphasis on increasing funding for student programs and facilities and reducing student debt and exposure to tuition increases.
 Activities include: